hhvm/packaging/ng/README.md

 subdirectory is mounted to /opt/hhvm-distro-packaging.

-The package building process will execute `/opt/hhvm-distro-packaging/make-package` in the container, and will expect that to create packages in `/var/out`.
+The package building process will execute `/opt/hhvm-distro-packaging/make-package` in the container, and will expect that to create packages in `/var/out`. `make-package` should install all required build dependencies.

 Debian-like distributions
 -------------------------